roymasad/peanut-stash/README.md

 In this spirit, the app design is that of a purely client logic/architecture on the main branch which can access the realtime firebase database directly from the node app securely without going through API server endpoints or any paid features. (and the pros and cons that comes with this approach).
 Firebase admin sdk cannot be used in such a project since we aren't using server modules and for security reasons we can't use the admin sdk in an unsecure public client environment.

-### Roadmap for versions 1.0.14+:
+### Roadmap for versions 1.0.15+:

 * Add unit testing
-* Refactor to use a providers class
+* Refactor to use/add a provider class
-* Add offline stash support (will require providers class)
+* Add offline stash support (will require provider class)
-* Add bulk stash import (from files)
+* Add bulk stash import (from files or pastebin urls)
-* Support interface for different serverless providers like supabase (will require providers class)
+* Support interface for different serverless providers like supabase (will require provider class)
-* Support interface for rest api endpoints (will require providers class)
+* Support interface for rest api endpoints (will require provider class)
 * Complementary chrome brower extension pluging side project (different repo/project probably)
 * Add support for group team sharing
-* Support public mass sharing similar to pastebin (using unique public id of text)
-* Publish pacakge on homebrew (and nuget ?)
+* Publish package also on homebrew and/or nuget ?